lykskai/HodgkinAvatar/README.md

+# Current server deployment
+Deployment is currently handled via ngrok (free tier) for temporary external access.
+Due to the limitations of this tier, the server URL changes with each session.
+Please contact Elykah for the latest active link or for any inquiries regarding server access.

 # How to run the code locally:
 ## Pre-requisite 1: You need to update the config.py file.
 - Error seen will be: `ModuleNotFoundError: No module named 'config'`